Manufacturing Non-Metallic Washers and Their Variety of Applications

 Why Use Non-Metallic Washers from New Process Fibre?

 At New Process Fibre, we’ve spent the last century perfecting and innovating our design and manufacturing non-metallic washers.
 Our non-metallic washers are a cost-effective, reliable alternative to metallic washers for nearly any application.
+For more information about our nylon washers, please visit this page.
 To see how our non-metallic washers can be used in your operation, feel free to contact us today.